schumijo/homeassistant-addons/SomfyProtect2MQTT-dev/DOCS.md

 #### Option `code`

 A code to arm/desarm in HA.
+Set to 0 to disable.

 #### Option `code_arm_required`